What was life like for your ancestors 2,000 years ago?

 David came to me on the referral of another designer who had started working on the project, but wasn’t able to complete it.
 And that is fair—not every team of creatives can work well together.
 As it is, David’s thorough, methodical and careful nature is very compatible with my own detail oriented, perfectionist tendencies.
 We hit it off right away.

 With the manuscript complete, edited to his satisfaction, David already had some ideas for the cover.
-We sat down together to review some image ideas for the book, and both quickly fell in love with the painting of “Celebrating Peasants” by an unknown artist sometime in the 18th or 19th century.
+We sat down together to review some image ideas for the book, and both quickly fell in love with the painting, “Celebrating Peasants,” by an unknown artist from the 18th or 19th century.
 It would be the anchor for our cover.

 Cover Development

-The colors and the energy of the animated characters were clearly apparent, fitting with one of David’s key lessons: the middle ages weren’t all gloom, plagues, and death.
-But how to make this image work best for the cover, especially in light of the rather long title David had chosen?
+The colors and the energy of the animated characters were clearly apparent, fitting with one of David’s key lessons: the Middle Ages weren’t all gloom, plagues, and death.
+But how to make this image work best for the cover, especially in light of the rather lengthy title David had chosen?

-I created three variations, all utilizing the preferred Garamond typeface David selected.
-As a rule (and out of self-preservation) I never share covers that I’m unwilling to work with.
+I created three variations, all of which utilize the preferred Garamond typeface that David selected.
+As a rule (and out of self-preservation), I never share covers that I’m unwilling to work with.
 All three of these had different strengths—from more designerly on the left, to bolder on the right.
-In the end, for the relatively academic nature of this book, I think the compromise of traditional text-over-image of the middle was a good choice.
+In the end, given the relatively academic nature of this book, I think the compromise between a traditional text-over-image approach in the middle was a good choice.

-For David’s cover, there are a couple of subtle creative elements to enhance the finished result: a German manuscript, and a special ligature.
-The excerpt of illuminated manuscript, in German, from the Walters Art Museum’s collection of “Saints’ Lives” serves as the background texture.
+For David’s cover, there are a couple of subtle creative elements to enhance the finished result: a German manuscript and a special ligature.
+The excerpt of an illuminated manuscript, in German, from the Walters Art Museum’s collection of “Saints’ Lives,” serves as the background texture.

 Details differentiate a good design from great work, and ligatures are one such opportunity.
-The ligatures, such as the “Th” are often built into a well designed font.
-But the typography, especially of a cover, can sometimes lend it to more unique combinations.
-After all, a title isn’t just a group of words, but a piece of illustration in it’s own right.
+The ligatures, such as the “Th”, are often built into a well-designed font.
+But the typography, especially of a cover, can sometimes lend itself to more unique combinations.
+After all, a title isn’t just a group of words, but a piece of illustration in its own right.
 The “y-G” link is just such an element.
-Almost imperceptible, but the clear sign of something that doesn’t come from less attentive design.
+Almost imperceptible, but it is a clear sign of something that doesn’t come from less attentive design.

 But Don’t Ignore the Back Cover